wp-plugins/genesis-title-toggle/readme.txt

 == Changelog ==

+= 1.2.3 =
+* The fix in 1.2.2 didn't make it for some reason, so re-patching it.

 = 1.2.2 =
 * Minor modification to the way it detects Genesis.
 Upgrading is only necessary if you're using Premise